Alice C. Linsley

 I believe that I was a caring and effective church administrator and I trust that God was able to use my offerings, meager as they were at times.
 Yet as I stood at the altar, I sometimes had the feeling that I didn't belong there, or that I was wearing someone else's shoes.
 Indeed the priest wears the shoes of the Man Jesus Christ, the universal ruler-priest.
 Not every man can wear those shoes, and they are not meant to be worn by women ever.

 After I renounced my ordination vows I was able to dedicate myself to research and began to explore the origins of the priesthood as a biblical anthropologist.
-If you are interested in some of my conclusions, you might want to read some of these articles:
+If you are interested in some of my conclusions, you might read some of these articles:

 Ancient Words for Priests